HolyCorn-Software/system/system-changes.md

 .

-Improved efficiency of json-rpc, by better handling duplicate function calls.
+Updated to the latest version of html-hc, with better UI.